zukunft/zukunft.com/docs/code_functions_all.md

     \-- form_word_add_simple
         \-- system_form - the one field form that adds a word by its name without the confirm view: the hidden word add mask
+    \-- form_triple_add_simple
+        \-- system_form - one field for the name of a new triple and an add button that writes the triple directly,
     \-- form_description
         \-- system_form - @param db_object|type_object $dbo
     \-- form_field_code_id